poleodevfe/kb-shortcuts/README.md

 A collection of keyboards-shortcuts that make my life easier and maybe your's to.

+For now it's only for windows but you shouldn't have a problem mapping this to macOS.

 - Windows OS:
   - [Open quick configuration of shortcuts](#open-quick-configuration-of-shortcuts)
   - [Switch between VScode windows without touching the mouse](#switch-between-vscode-windows-without-touching-the-mouse)